 Finally, we attached these hairpin legs I found on Amazon to give the desk a nice modern look.

-And my favorite final touch is the Cognac Leather Office Chair from World Market and is so comfy!
+And my favorite final touch is the cognac leather office chair which is so comfy!
 I love that it’s on wheels and the leather finish makes it look really high end.

 When designing Mike’s desk, he knew he wanted it to be standing height.
 Another requirement was that it needed to desktop to be as long as possible so he could spread out and have lots of room and feel productive.

 After measuring the room, it was clear that his desk needed to go along one of the side walls.
 Originally we had planned on our desks being on opposing walls, but that just wasn’t realistic once we measured everything out and accounted for the space our bodies would actually take up when at our desks.
 We literally would have been back to back.

 That’s when we came up with this unique idea for his desk to sort of ‘float’ over the edge of my desk.

 We chose a glass top for his desktop to try and keep the space feeling really open and airy.
 Because his desk would be fairly over-sized for the space, a seemingly see-through desk made for a great option!

 Mike put a lot of effort into designing the desk legs so that they would sort of disappear into the background and be as low profile as possible.
 We painted everything the same color of white to match the walls (Sherwin Williams Alabaster).

 Then on the right side of his desk, we decided to wall it off with some cedar shiplap to hide our favorite printer and cords from the rest of the living space.
 I love this pop of warm wood tones!

-For the times he’d prefer to sit, this bar stool from World Market is tucked under the desk.
+For the times he’d prefer to sit, this adjustable farmhouse style bar stool (similar) is tucked under the desk.